 Spray foam insulation, also called spray foam or spray polyurethane foam (SPF), is an alternative to traditional building insulation.

-Read on to find out whether spray foam insulation is suitable for your home and how much it costs, compared with other types of insulation.
+Read on to find out whether spray foam insulation is suitable for your home and how much it costs compared with other types of insulation.

-As the name suggests, spray foam insulation is a liquid foam which is sprayed into position and sets into an insulating layer.
+Spray foam insulation is a liquid foam which is sprayed into position and sets into an insulating layer.
 It can be used to insulate your roof, loft, walls, floors and more.

 There are two types of spray foam insulation to choose from: